-This recipe fun to make and absolutely delicious!
-Instead of traditional chips, I used a yucca root, a tropical tuber, as my base.
+This recipe is fun to make and absolutely delicious!
+Instead of traditional chips, I used a yucca root, which is a tropical tuber, as my base.

 For the “chips”:

 2 Tbs Olive oil